wolfjn1/nerdy-tutor-dashboard/ACHIEVEMENTS_DISPLAY_ISSUE.md

 - Client components only need to fetch from the API endpoints
 - No more hanging queries or authentication issues

 The achievements page now displays all data correctly!

+## Additional Fix - Deployment Error
+After implementing the API routes, a deployment error occurred due to a type mismatch in the TierProgress component:
+- The component was trying to destructure `tierProgress` from `stats`, but `stats` was already the tier progress data
+- Fixed by using `stats` directly instead of destructuring
+- Enhanced the API response to include additional properties (tierBenefits, rate increases) that the component expected
+- Created an EnhancedTierProgress interface to properly type these additional properties